-Eventually, the brain will come to rely on the substance to combat anxiety and produce feelings of relaxation – when an individual stops taking the drug, he or she will likely have a difficult time feeling relaxed and at ease.
-This leads to taking the drug in higher dosages, or ingesting it via other means so that the effects take hold more quickly (such as nasally or intravenously).
+Eventually, the brain will come to rely on the substance to combat anxiety and produce feelings of relaxation – when an individual stops taking the drug, they will likely have a difficult time feeling relaxed and at ease.
+This leads to taking the drug in higher dosages, or ingesting it via other means, such as nasally or intravenously, so that the effects take hold more quickly.

 Injecting a prescription medication may seem like more trouble than it’s worth.
 However, those who are in the grips of addiction are driven by compulsion; their brains tell them they need the substance, and they need it fast.
 Tolerance is also built up quickly, meaning that a greater amount of Klonopin will need to be consumed for the same effects to be felt.
 All of these contributing factors lead people to inject the drug because it will reach the bloodstream far more quickly upon injection.
 Again, intravenous drug use is never safe.
 It can lead to a host of symptoms like collapsed veins, abscesses, scarring, overdose, and severe and irreversible damage done to internal organs.
 It is critical to get an individual who is injecting prescription medication into a treatment program as soon as possible.

 Klonopin Addiction Recovery at Evoke Wellness at Miramar